curiousbud/Nerva/README.md

 ## 🌐 Overview

-ScriptHub is an open-source collection of practical, production-ready scripts for automation, security testing, networking, and more—across multiple programming languages.
+Nerva is an open-source collection of practical, production-ready scripts for automation, security testing, networking, and more—across multiple programming languages.

 ## 📊 Script Collection